GhoulofGSG9/Ghouls-Balance-Mod/README.md

             - The max health of a Cyst does no longer vary based on it's distance to the next hive.
 - Marines
     - Advanced Amory
         - The Advanced Amory now repairs armor and removes parasite
-- Rebalanced the Supply system
-    - Aliens
-        - Have 100 supplies per Hive
-        - Supply costs:
-            - Hive, Haverster, Cyst and Upgrade Chamber: 0
-            - Whip: 15
-            - Crag, Shift, Shade and Drifter: 10
-    - Marines
-        - Start with 200 supplies and get 100 extra supplies for each additional Command Chair(CC)
-        - Supply costs:
-            - CCs, Extractors, Infantry Portal and Sentry Battery: 0
-            - Armory, Robotic Factory and Phase Gate: 10
-            - Adv.
-Armory and ARC Factory: 15 (5 for Upgrade)
-            - Observatory, Arms Lab and Protype Lab: 15
-            - MACs, Sentry, ARC: 10

 Code @ Github: https://github.com/GhoulofGSG9/Ghouls-Balance-Mod